santomet/santomet-playground/keyscales/README.md

 # Key scales
 Printable scales to measure and (most importantly) cut the keys on Lishi/Klom key cutter.
-If you cut out the cutter part with a precision knife, you get a very precise key-to-code machine.
+If you cut out the cutter part with a precision knife, you get a very precise code-to-key machine + a fast scale.

 The resulting A4 PDF page has the scale multiple times on it.
 You will probably destroy one scale after a while.